avatao/blog.avatao.com/_posts/2018-09-13-Configuring-Amazon-S3-in-a-secure-way.md

 ### Extracting keys from instance metadata

-Instance metadata described in above is a source from which keys can be extracted.
+Instance metadata described above is a source from which keys can be extracted.
 For details the [official AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials) describes getting access keys using only the metadata service.
 This again makes it very important to make sure there is no unintended access to this service.

 ### Dealing with compromised keys